florentpoujol/superpowers-game-threejs-plugin/readme.md

 # Superpowers THREE.js plugin

-This plugin for [Superpowers, the extensible HTML5 2D+3D game engine](http://sparklinlabs.com), exposes THREE.js (r70) directly to the runtime.
+This plugin exposes THREE.js r73 to the runtime of the `Sup Game` system for [Superpowers, the extensible HTML5 2D+3D game engine](http://sparklinlabs.com).

 ## Installation

 This plugin depends on [the DOM plugin](https://github.com/florentpoujol/superpowers-dom-plugin), __so you need to install it too__.

-[Download the latest release](https://github.com/florentpoujol/superpowers-threejs-plugin/releases), unzip it, rename the folder to `threejs`, move it inside `app/plugins/florentpoujol/` then restart your server.
+[Download the latest release](https://github.com/florentpoujol/superpowers-threejs-plugin/releases), unzip it, rename the folder to `threejs`, move it inside `app/systems/supGame/plugins/florentpoujol/` then restart your server.

 __Advanced:__

 Get it via `npm`:

+    cd app/systems/supGame/plugins
     npm install sup-threejs-plugin

-The name of the vendors or plugins in the `app/plugins/` folder don't matter.
+The name of the vendors or plugins in the `app/systems/supGame/plugins/` folder don't matter.
 So you can leave the plugin path as `node_modules/sup-threejs-plugin`.

 The DOM plugin will be installed as any dependency in `sup-threejs-plugin/node_modules/sup-dom-plugin`, so you just need to move it two folders up.